saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### Unit functions
+- If a function has no return statement then it return type is `Unit`, which can be omitted.
 - They define no return type and have no return statement.
 - Kotlin uses the `Unit` return type to signify a function that returns no value (no return statement).